diegoroyo/tal/README.md

   -v, --version         show program's version number and exit
 ```

-## `tal render`: Command line tool to render mitsuba2-transient-nlos scenes
+## `tal render`: Command line tool to render `mitsuba3-transient-nlos` scenes

-You will need to have [mitsuba2-transient-nlos](https://github.com/diegoroyo/mitsuba2-transient-nlos) installed in your PC.
-[Follow the Mitsuba build instructions here](https://mitsuba2.readthedocs.io/en/latest/src/getting_started/compiling.html).
-Also, `tal` supports `mitsuba3-transient-nlos` too (recommended if you have access).
+You will need to have [mitsuba3-transient-nlos](https://github.com/diegoroyo/mitsuba3-transient-nlos) installed in your PC.
+You can install just via `pip install mitransient` or follow their README for custom installation instructions.

-> *IMPORTANT:* On the first run of `tal render`, it will ask you if you have installed Mitsuba 2 or 3, and the location of your installation folder.
-For Mitsuba 2, please use the root folder of the repo (i.e. `mitsuba2-transient-nlos`), but for Mitsuba 3 please use the folder for the fork of Mitsuba 3 (i.e. `mitsuba3-transient-nlos/ext/mitsuba3`). **If at any time you want to switch from Mitsuba 2 to 3 or vice-versa, or want to switch your installation folder, please use the `tal config` command.**
+> On the first run of `tal render`, it will ask you if you have installed Mitsuba 2 or 3, and (only if you have compiled Mitsuba youself) the location of your installation folder.
+For Mitsuba 2, please use the root folder of the repo (i.e. `/path/to/mitsuba2-transient-nlos`).
+For Mitsuba 3 you'll have to use the root folder of your custom mitsuba instalation (i.e. `/path/to/mitsuba3`). **If at any time you need to switch from Mitsuba 2 to 3 or vice-versa, or want to switch your installation folder, please use the `tal config` command.**

-`mitsuba2-transient-nlos` must be installed in your device.
-On your first `tal render <scene>` comamnd, it will ask you where your installation folder is located, and will execute the necessary `mitsuba` commands and generate the specified scene XML files.
+`mitsuba3-transient-nlos` must be installed in your device.
+On your first `tal render <scene>` command, it will detect (or ask you) where your installation folder is located, and will execute the necessary `mitsuba` commands and generate the specified scene XML files.

 You can find examples for how to render a scene in the [`examples`](https://github.com/diegoroyo/tal/tree/master/examples) folder of this repository.
 You can always use the `tal render -h` command too: